The Stunning Transformation Of Keri Russell

 After moving to New York, Keri Russell hit the stage

-In 2004, she appeared in an off-Broadway performance of the drama "Fat Pig" by the famous playwright American Neil LaBute, alongside lead actor Jeremy Piven.
+When Keri Russell did feel ready to resume working, she didn't jump back into television.
+Instead, she decided to try her luck at stage acting, and she went all in.
+In 2004, she appeared in an off-Broadway performance of the drama "Fat Pig" by the famous American playwright Neil LaBute, alongside lead actor Jeremy Piven.
 The reviews of her performance as Jeannie, a supporting character, were mainly positive.
-New York magazine praised her acting as "perfection," but amid generally kind words Variety said her "lack of stage experience" showed in her movements.
+New York Magazine praised her acting as "perfection," but amid generally kind words Variety said her "lack of stage experience" showed in her movements.

-The actress became a CoverGirl
+Keri Russell became a CoverGirl

 For a while, Keri Russell kept getting typecast as a pregnant woman